lhcb/bender-tutorials/getting-started/twouseless.md

 # The  first  two almost _useless_, but highly _illustrative_ examples

 {% objectives "Learning objectives" %}
-* Understand the overall structure of Bender _module_ using oversimplified examples
+* Understand the overall structure of Bender _module_ and the configuration of the application
 {% endobjectives %}

 ## _Do-nothing_

+{% objectives "Learning objectives" %}
+* Understand the overall structure of Bender _module_ using the oversimplified example
+{% endobjectives %}

 Any _valid_ Bender module must have two essential parts